 While filling the application form, candidates have to fill in their choice of IAS 2026 exam centre for both prelims and mains exam.
 The final exam centre allotment confirmation is communicated to the candidate through the IAS admit card 2026.

 The IAS prelims exam is objective type in nature whereas the mains exam is descriptive in nature.
 There is a negative marking for every incorrect answer in the IAS 2026 prelims exam.
-As per the IAS 2026 notification, the UPSC CSE exam will be conducted in offline mode for prelims and mains.
+As per the IAS 2026 notification, the UPSC CSE exam is conducted in offline mode for prelims and mains.
 To know more about the IAS exam pattern 2026 check the tables below.

 Number of papers | 2 |